Best storage practices for old photos.

 The file format you choose determines the quality and size of your digital images.
 For archival purposes, TIFF is the gold standard.
 It’s a “lossless” format, meaning it preserves all the original image data, resulting in the highest possible quality.
 The downside is that TIFF files are very large.
 For everyday use, like sharing on social media or emailing family, JPEG is a great option.
 It creates smaller, more manageable files.
 A good strategy is to scan and save your photos as TIFF files for safekeeping, then create JPEG copies for easy sharing.

-Create a Reliable Backup System
+Setting Up a Fail-Proof Backup System

 Your work isn’t done once the scanning is complete.
 To truly protect your digital photo collection, you need a solid backup plan.
 A single hard drive isn’t enough—drives can fail, get lost, or be damaged.
 A great guideline to follow is the 3-2-1 backup rule: keep at least three copies of your photos, on two different types of storage media, with one copy stored off-site.
 For example, you could save your photos on your computer’s internal hard drive, an external hard drive, and a cloud storage service like Google Photos or Dropbox.
 This way, your memories are protected from almost any disaster.